rishabh38/CoCo/README.md

 # StoreLib

-This is an awesome and tiny C library which provides memory and register as objects to help you with building ISA function simulators.
+Tiny C library which provides memory and register implementation as objects to help you with building ISA function simulators.
 Just add it to your `library` folder.

 ---